rferg/tandem-blog-posts/buffer-tables-for-background-jobs/article.md

 The schema for the buffer table will be simple.
 We will have the typical boilerplate (primary key, timestamp columns) and whatever application-specific columns we need.
 In the present case, this would be a foreign key to `contact_activities`.
 We will probably want an index on this column, since we will join this table upon selecting the `contact_activity_events` so that we have the requisite information to send to the marketing service.

 The only batch processing specific column will be a nullable `uuid` column called `group_id`, which identifies the batch a record is a member of.
 We will put a `BTREE` index on this column, since this will be our main query filter after events have been assigned to a group/batch.
-To see how this schema facilitates following the performance heuristics above, let's look at the background jobs that will actually run the batch processing.
+This `group_id` will allow us to efficiently query and delete records by batch.

 ### Jobs

-There will be two main phases.
+For our background jobs, there will be two main phases.
 In the first phase, events will be grouped or "claimed" by a job.
 Claiming events consists of assigning them a `group_id` and enqueuing a job, call it `EventsJob`, to carry out the actual target operation(s) for the events in that group.
 The `EventsJob` performs the second phase.
-It takes a `group_id` as an argument and selects the events with that `group_id`, probably `JOIN`ing.
+It takes a `group_id` as an argument and selects the events with that `group_id`, probably `JOIN`ing other tables.
 Then, it performs the target operation and deletes the events with the given `group_id`.
 (That is, if the operation is successful.
 We'll address failures and retries [later](#failures-and-retries).)

-A simple implementation would have a scheduled `ClaimJob` that runs every few minutes and does the following
+A simple implementation would have a scheduled `ClaimJob` that runs every few minutes or so and does the following

   1. Select `batch_size` number of IDs of unclaimed events (i.e., where `group_id` is `NULL`).
+If there are none, exit.
+Otherwise:
   2. Generate a `group_id` using `SecureRandom.uuid`.
   3. Issue a bulk update setting that `group_id` for those records.
   4. Enqueue an `EventsJob` with `group_id` as an argument.